 At Illinois Farm Bureau, we understand the importance of pollinators to our food system and to the ecosystem overall.
 That is why we embarked on a campaign to educate our membership about the latest science involving pollinators, the best management practices that are proven to protect pollinators, and the technical information needed to create and improve habitat for pollinators on farms.

 The Monarch Butterfly

 IFB has been actively involved in conservation planning efforts surrounding the monarch butterfly and other pollinators here in Illinois for a number of years.
+This includes serving on the technical steering committee of the Illinois Monarch Project as well as other county and state-level projects.
 The following information provides additional detail on our work alongside a number of Illinois stakeholders on this important issue:

 - Illinois Monarch Project Agriculture Action Plan (April 2019)

 - Illinois Monarch Project Mowing Guidance (June 2019)

 - Illinois Agriculture Monarch Activity Report 2014-2019 (May 2020)